Vyral/base-template/_posts/2018-05-23-how-to-get-great-deals-on-commercial-real-estate.md

 In my personal experience, I was able to sell a property through an online auction within 30 days of listing it.

-Another option my team and I recommend for pursuing great deals on commercial real estate is by having us set you up on a search that will alert you of available commercial properties below a specific price point.
+Another option my team and I recommend for pursuing great deals on commercial real estate is to have us set you up to receive alerts for available commercial properties below a specific price point.
 For example, let’s imagine that there are some local apartments that sell for around $100 per square foot.
 My team and I can set you up to receive alerts when similar listings become available for $50 per square foot or less.
 This search would include foreclosures, as well.

 {% include pullquote.html %}